jbumaniss/CatchSmart/README.md

 composer install
 ```

-#### if a command failed because of requirements try this command instead:
+#### if command is failed because of requirements, try this command instead:

 ```
 composer install --ignore-platform-reqs